Diniboy1123/manifesto/README.md

 **Works perfectly, but segments are modified by the tool for that**.
 VLC had similar issues like FFmpeg at first, though playback was mostly seamless.
 Audio was noticably late though and sometimes either the video or the audio track was cut off presumably to sync up.
 This is because VLC seemingly also ignores timings set in manifests and solely relies on the individual segments for timestamps.
 After lots of research, I figured that if I add a `tfdt` box to the segments with the time fetched from the manifests (which is kind of hacky, but where else would I get timestamps from), VLC is able to play the content without any issues.
 If there is already a `tfdt` box in the segment, it is left as-is.

+If `delay` is set to a non-zero value for a specific channel, VLC does not automatically switch to the best quality level and remains on the first available one.
+This appears to be a VLC bug.
+When `delay` is not set, quality switching works as expected.

-Playback has been tested on both Linux and Android versions and it was perfect.
-Even subtitles and multiple tracks work.
+Playback has been tested on both Linux and Android versions and works perfectly, including subtitles* and multiple tracks.

+* When the DASH manifest is live, VLC may fail to download subtitles under certain conditions; the cause is currently unknown.
+Setting `delay` to a non-zero value for the channel ensures subtitles are always fetched, but introduces another issue: VLC becomes stuck on the first available quality level and does not switch to the best one.

 ### InputStream Adaptive (Kodi)